Al-aqua/intro-to-ai-lapman/src/chapter_9.md

 ## 9.1 Introduction to Heuristic Functions

-In Chapter 7, we learned about uninformed search techniques that explore the search space without any domain-specific knowledge.
+In Lab 7, we learned about uninformed search techniques that explore the search space without any domain-specific knowledge.
 While these methods are guaranteed to find solutions (when they exist), they can be very inefficient for large problems.

 **Heuristic search** uses domain-specific knowledge to guide the search toward promising areas of the search space, making it much more efficient.